agilepro/epiconsciousness/docs/Self-Organization/Examples/livings-things.md

 # Living Things

-Living organizms are such an obvious example of self-organization it seems unnecessary to mention it.
+Living organisms are such an obvious example of self-organization it seems unnecessary to mention it.
 After all, the word 'organism' is based on the root of 'organization'.
 Here is a depiction of a single cell:

 ![](living-things.jpg)